Ai Accountant

 New clients often pay less.
 Existing clients push back on fee increases.
 A 10% drop in realized revenue per client is common when scaling quickly.

-Hiring 9 new accountants at ₹1.5–2 lakh per hire in recruitment costs, plus 3 months of ramp-up during which you may need temporary outsourcing, adds ₹15–25 lakh in one-time costs.
+Hiring 9 new accountants at ₹1.5–2 lakh per hire in recruitment costs adds up fast.
+Factor in 3 months of ramp up during which you may need temporary outsourcing.
+That's ₹15–25 lakh in one time costs.

 Scenario Revenue (₹) Accountants Staff Cost (₹) Overhead (₹) Extra Costs (₹) Profit (₹) Margin